AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/clone-the-repo.md

 Select `AlexsLemonade/OpenScPCA-analysis` from the dropdown menu, and click the button `Add remote`.
 ![Add the upstream remote.](../img/add-upstream-remote-2.png){width="400"} <!-- No new line above, to keep tabbed in -->

-3. You should then see a second remote called `AlexsLemonade` on the left-hand side `Remote` menu.
+3. You should then see a second remote called `AlexsLemonade` on the left-hand side `Remote` panel.
 The specific listed items under this remote that you see will look different from the screenshot below; this is expected.
 As long as you see that `AlexsLemonade` is listed in the menu, you have successfully added the upstream remote.
 ![View the added remote.](../img/add-upstream-remote-3.png){width="325"} <!-- No new line above, to keep tabbed in.
 Width needs to be >=325 for proper spacing, it seems. -->